-Admissibility evaluation.
 Finally, assessing the compliance of the predictions with the driving scene is essential to evaluate the quality of the output and to ensure a safe motion planning in complex driving scenarios.
 In the following, we list the metrics used to evaluate the admissibility of the predictions:

-- Off-road rate: computes the fraction of trajectories that are off-road, outside the drivable area. - Drivable Area Occupancy (DAO) [45]: measures the proportion of pixels occupied by the predicted trajectories within the drivable area.
-This metric can be used together with RF to get a more compliant measure of diversity. - Drivable Area Compliance (DAC) [8]: measures extreme off-road predictions that are not admissible.
-If a model produces K modes for future trajectories and M of those going off the drivable area at any point, the DAC for that model would be (N M)/N. - Scene consistency rate (SCR) [42]: it measures the percentage of predicted samples that collide (overlap) in the scene in order to evaluate social-consistency.
-A collision is detected by comparing the IOU between the future BEV-defined bounding boxes of each pair of agents in the scene with a small IOU threshold. - Overlap Rate [39]: similar to the previous metric, it takes the highest confidence prediction from each agent and computes the total number of overlaps divided by the total number of agents.
+- Off-road rate: Computes the fraction of trajectories that are off-road, outside the drivable area. - Drivable Area Occupancy (DAO) [43]: Measures the proportion of pixels occupied by the predicted trajectories within the drivable area.
+This metric can be used together with RF to get a more compliant measure of diversity. - Drivable Area Compliance (DAC) [8]: Measures extreme off-road predictions that are not admissible.
+If a model produces K modes for future trajectories and M of those going off the drivable area at any point, the DAC for that model would be (N - M)/N. - Scene consistency rate (SCR) [40]: Measures the percentage of predicted samples that collide (overlap) in the scene in order to evaluate social-consistency.
+A collision is detected by comparing the IOU between the future BEV-defined bounding boxes of each pair of agents in the scene with a small IOU threshold. - Overlap Rate [39]: Similar to the previous metric, it takes the highest confidence prediction from each agent and computes the total number of overlaps divided by the total number of agents.
 A single overlap is defined if any of these trajectories overlaps at any time with any other agent at the prediction time step.

 Off-road rate, DAO, and DAC are useful for measuring the proportion of modes that go off-road.
 The last two metrics evaluate the ability of the model to capture social interactions.
 However, to the best of our knowledge, there are no metrics that assess compliance with traffic rules.
-To this end, we propose to measure the ratio of modes going in the oncoming traffic direction $OTD = \frac{count(trajoTD)}{K}$.
+To this end, we propose to measure the ratio of modes going in the oncoming traffic direction $OTD = \frac{count(traj{OTD})}{K}$.
+Autonomous driving is a high-stake and safety-critical

 Autonomous driving is a high-stake and safety-critical application.
-As such, it is of utmost importance to thoroughly evaluate each of its intermediate systems, including the trajectory prediction stage, which will be an essential input for safe and efficient planning.
+As such, it is of utmost importance to thoroughly evaluate each of its intermediate systems, including the trajectory prediction stage that will be an essential input for safe and efficient planning.
 A comprehensive evaluation and interpretation of the performance of the prediction model is needed in terms not only of precision, but also diversity and admissibility.
 Simultaneous examination of all these dimensions provides a holistic evaluation framework for the assessment of multi-modal motion prediction.
+In practice, the choice of which metrics to evaluate will depend on the particular needs of the system and the specific application context.
+Our framework serves as a guide to help the user make an informed decision about which metrics are most relevant to their needs and to provide a basis for comparison with other models.

-IV.
-ROBUSTNESS ANALYSIS
+4 | ROBUSTNESS ANALYSIS

-The motion prediction task usually assumes perfect perception, i.e., that the ground truth past trajectory of all actors is given and that the map information is available.
-However, in practice, self-driving vehicle perception systems have noise that will
+The motion prediction task usually assumes perfect perception, that is, that the ground-truth past trajectory of all actors is given and that the map information is available.
+However, in practice, self-driving vehicle perception systems have noise that will translate into false negatives, false positives, and incomplete agent tracking or id switches.
+We therefore conduct a robustness study, in which perception system noise is simulated.